neurodroid/stimfit/doc/sphinx/howto/amplitudes.rst

 :Author: Jose Guzman
 :Date:  |today|

-A widely used feature of ``Stimfit`` is the selection of some traces of interest within a file to make some calculations on them (average, peaks, amplitudes, etc.).
-The batch-analysis of ``Stimfit`` does precisely that.
+A widely used feature of `Stimfit <http://www.stimfit.org>`_ is the selection of some traces of interest within a file to make some calculations on them (average, peaks, amplitudes, etc.).
+The batch-analysis of `Stimfit <http://www.stimfit.org>`_ does precisely that.
 However, in some cases we can enhance its possibilities writing our custom functions in Python for the selected traces.

-In ``Stimfit``, the indices of selected traces can be easily retrieved using :func:`stf.get_selected_indices()`.
+In `Stimfit <http://www.stimfit.org>`_, the indices of selected traces can be easily retrieved using :func:`stf.get_selected_indices()`.
 This function returns a tuple with the selected indices.

 ::